shashankumar2812/pluralsight-recommender/README.md

 # 4. Recommender Technical Architecture

 The Recommender Architecture is based on Microservices Architecture and consists of following 2 individual components.
+For simplicity, the codebase is kept same for this excercise but ideally we should split Recommendation Generator and Server in separate code bases with a (thin) shared library.

 ## 4.1.
 Recommendation Generator